AravindaDP/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My initial pipeline consisted of 5 steps.

+First, I converted the images to grayscale and I applied Gaussian blur to the grayscale image. (```kernel_size = 5```)

+![grayscale][image1]

+Then I applied canny edge detection to detect the edges of the image. (```low_threshold = 50, high_threshold = 150```)

+![canny_edges][image2]

+Then I used a polygon mask to filter out non relevant portion of the image.

+![region_mask][image3]

+Next I applied Hough transform to detect the line segments of image. (```rho = 2, theta = pi/180, threshold = 15, min_line_length = 35, max_line_gap = 20```)

+![raw_lines][image4]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the ```draw_lines()``` function by first calling a function to separate the line segments within specified absolute minimum and maximum slopes (```min_line_slope = 0.5, max_line_slope = 0.8```) into left and right buckets according to their position and slope.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Then I calculated the weighted average of extrapolated points of these set of lines between top and bottom of polygon region that was used to filter the edges, and used these values to draw left and right lane line on the image.

+![lane_lines][image5]

+**Note:** Here for the averaging, I used extrapolated x position of lines top and bottom edge within the region mask top and bottom, instead of using middle position of lines and slope.
+One reason is if you need to calculate the average slope you need to use angle instead of slope since slope is non proportional through the direction of lane lines.
+Also it is easier to calculate weighted average when you use extrapolated x coordinates instead middle point and angle pairs.

+Furthermore it's worth noticing that I have put the pipeline into a class so that it's easier to tweak parameters of the pipeline steps from a single entry point.
+This also provides ability to turn on or off extrapolating the lines, to produce images with raw lines drawn or to produce solid lines over the images.

 ### 2. Identify potential shortcomings with your current pipeline

+One potential shortcoming in the current pipeline is that it only takes average of line segments of each side as a linear line.
+This will usually represent rough approximation of tangent of the lines during sharp curves on the road.
+Furthermore curved lines may be filtered out due to extreme slope angles.

+![curved_lane_raw][image6]
+![curved_lane][image7]

-One potential shortcoming would be what would happen when ...
+Another shortcoming would be what would happen when there is lot of vehicles in the road like bellow in city driving conditions.
+Also additional markings on the road like pedestrian crossings etc. would also cause problems.

-Another shortcoming could be ...
+![city_driving_raw][image8]
+![city_driving][image9]

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to use a polygon fit on either detected line segments or on the pixel coordinates of the individual pixels of belonging to the color range of lane lines.
+Furthermore we could set the ```min_line_slope``` and ```max_line_slope``` and the ```vertices``` for region mask based on the parameters of the last detected lane_lines.

+Another potential improvement could be to combine the lane detector with a vehicle detector to filter out bounding boxes of the vehicles from edge image during the region masking.
+We can extend the same to remove additional markings like pedestrian crossings etc.

+It is also worth exploring the possibility of temporal smoothing the lane lines to remove high frequency jitter and this would also help out in cases where Hough transform fails to detect the lane lines for brief periods.